 - Transaction-level balance breakdown: Gives you a line-by-line activity outline that shows your Stripe balance.

 Setup is easy and with automatic installation, you don’t need to deal with a file transfer or leave your web browser.
 To get started, log in to your WordPress dashboard, navigate to the Plugins menu and click “Add New”.

 In the search field, type “WooCommerce Stripe Payment Gateway” and click “Search Plugins”.
 Once you’ve found the plugin you can view details and install it by clicking “Install Now”.

-After installing and activating the plugin, navigate to your WooCommerce Settings and select the Checkout tab.
-Here you can activate payment methods and modify settings for capture, mobile checkout, and 3D Secure.
+After installing and activating the plugin, navigate to your WooCommerce Settings and select the Payments tab.
+Here you can activate payment methods and modify settings for capture and payment request buttons.
 You will also be prompted to setup webhooks to ensure Stripe can communicate with your WooCommerce installation.